 Every bicycle and its component parts have a finite, limited useful life.
-The length of that life will vary with the construction and materials used in the frame and components; the maintenance and care the frame and components receive over their life; and the type and amount of use to which the frame and components are subjected.
+The length of that life will vary with the construction and materials used in the frame and components; the maintenance and care the frame and amount of use to which the frame and components are subjected.
 Use in competitive events, trick riding, ramp riding, jumping, aggressive riding, riding on severe terrain, riding in severe climates, riding with heavy loads, commercial activities and other types of non-standard use can dramatically shorten the life of the frame and components.
 Any one or a combination of these conditions may result in an unpredictable failure.